PavanSingerReddy/note-nexus-frontend/README.md

-# Note Taking Application Frontend
+# Note Nexus Frontend

 Harness the power of React for seamless note management!

-This is the frontend part of the Note Application, built with React
+This is the frontend part of the Note Nexus Application, built with React

 ## Features